washedgram/ebay-view-bot/README.md

 In CMD / Terminal:

 ```
-cd "directory you saved the .zip file"
+cd <directory you saved the .zip file>
 cd ebay-view-bot-master
-python3 main.py
+python main.py
 ```